0xfourzerofour/Postcode-Validation/README.md

 ### NOTE

-The auspost API does not have CORS enabled on their server so I had to make a request to my own an express server with CORS enabled so that I could access the data from the browser.
+The auspost API does not have CORS enabled on their server so I had to make a request to my own an express server with CORS enabled so that I could access endpoint from the browser.